kevin8999/Rebuild-Society/00 - Introduction/START HERE.md

 This document will go over the bare minimum needed to navigate this repository.

-If you would like to download this repository, please see [Instructions to Downloading Repository](../99%20-%20Unsorted%20Files/Instructions%20to%20Downloading%20Repository.md).
+If you would like to download this repository, please see [How to Download Repository](How%20to%20Download%20Repository.md).

 ## Things to Know
 First things first, we have some things we would like you to know.